Standards for safer events

 When I brought up the concerns I’ve listed in this post, I felt that John largely talked past me, continuing with an explanation of the model without responding directly to what I was asking.
 This was somewhat frustrating.
 The two exceptions to this were:

 I’ve seen so many pretty models of systems over the decades.
 To a casual viewer, they look impressive.
-It’s only because I spent years building and validating such models that I know how misleading they can be, and the difficulty and importance of identifying the key factors and approximations that form the basis of the model and limit its scope and/or accuracy.
+It’s only because I spent years building and validating such models that I know how misleading they can be.
+It’s difficult, but important to identify the key factors and approximations that form the basis of the model and limit its scope and/or accuracy.

 Finally, I haven’t covered in this article the feasibility of implementing the various mitigation strategies that are available to reduce the risk of COVID-19 infection at meetings.
 Personally, I’d insist on proof of vaccination (no exceptions) and maximal masking at any event I’m likely to attend in the near future.
 But I’ll just add here this observation from the Healthcare Information and Management Systems Society‘s HIMSS21 Las Vegas conference for 19,000 attendees.
 Vaccination was mandatory for all attendees.
 There were six positive test results (0.03% infarction rate).
 However, this PCMA article on the event includes the statement: “…you will not be able to service your show if you require every single vendor employee, every single supplier employee, every single temp employee to be vaccinated — there’s just not enough labor out there.”
 Something to bear in mind.